Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Computations

 \section{Computations}

 As evidence for our conjectures we have collected numerical data in the case of the smallest odd prime $p = 3$.
-For imaginary quadratic fields $K$ with $3$-class group of rank $2$ and discriminant $d_K$ satisfying $|d_K| < 10^6$ we have computed the $4$ unramified cyclic extensions of degree $3$ over $K$ and their $3$-class groups.
-By class field theory, this yields the IPAD for the Galois group $G_K$.
+In particular, we have obtained IPADs for all imaginary quadratic fields $K$ with $3$-class group of rank $2$ and discriminant $d_K$ satisfying $|d_K| < 10^8$ assuming GRH.

+For an imaginary quadratic field $K$ of discriminant $-d$, with $3$-class group of rank 2, the four unramified cubic extensions $F$ of $K$ can be computed using results of Fung and Williams \cite{FungWilliams}.
+The maximal real subfield $F^+$ of $K$ is a cubic field of discriminant $-d$.
+Fung and Williams allows one to compute a defining polynomial for such fields efficiently.
+Indeed, one finds many such polynomials, and we can then distinguish the four isomorphism classes of fields by using GP/Pari's program \verb?nfisisom?.
+It is then straightforward to compute a defining polynomial for $F=F^+(\sqrt{-d})$ and compute its class group to obtain the desired IPAD.

+Originally, we had attempted to compute the unramified extensions of $K$ and their class groups directly but there was a large amount of variation in the running times and this approach proved to be very slow.
+The current approach was suggested in~\cite{Ma}.
+There, the author refers to an object called the Transfer Target Type (TTT) of $K$.
+The notion of TTT is almost the same as our IPAD except that the $3$-class group of the base field is not included.

-Computations were carried out using the symbolic algebra package \magma~\cite{magma} (Version 2.16) running on $12 \times 2.8$ GHz Quad-Core Intel Xeon processors running OS X Server 10.6.7.
-Each class group computation for an extension was carried out by a single \magma~process assigned to one of the $48$ available cores.
-The computations took place over a 10-month period although there were some short breaks when some or all of the cores were not in use.
+Computations were carried out using the symbolic algebra package \pari~\cite{pari} running on $2 \times 2.66$ GHz 6-Core Intel Xeon processors running OS X 10.8.5.
+The computations were run in parallel across multiple cores by dividing up the discriminants into subintervals and searching through a space of potential defining polynomials for the cubic extensions using the coefficient bounds in \cite{FungWilliams}.
+Although this created some redundancy, the parallelization limited the real world running time to the maximum length across all of the intervals.
+Roughly 890 core hours were used in total.

-Experimentation early on indicated a large amount of variation in the running times for the class group computations so the decision was made to set an arbitrary upper limit of 200 hours on each individual computation (although part way through the fifth interval of discriminants below this was increased to $300$ hours).
-As a result, only partial IPAD data was obtained for $410$ of the $3190$ fields examined.
-For $189$ of these, the IPAD computation was almost complete with $3$-class group data for only one of the 4 extensions missing.

 {

 } {

 }